 Maximum Time of Completion

 MA and MS candidates have a maximum of five (5) academic years from matriculation to complete their degree unless otherwise specified in program requirements.
 Doctoral candidates have a maximum of seven (7) and five (5) academic years for post-bachelors’ and post-masters’ doctoral programs, respectively, from matriculation to complete their degree.
-A student requiring additional time beyond the maximum time of completion must submit a petition to the Associate Provost for GMS with a support letter from his/her graduate program director or chairman at least six (6) months prior to the deadline.
+A student requiring additional time beyond the maximum time of completion must submit a petition to the Associate Provost for GMS with a support letter from their graduate program director or chair at least six (6) months prior to the deadline.
 An extension will only be allowed in extenuating circumstances.

 Certified Full-Time Form